Afterburn (2025 film): Production

 In March 2008, it was reported Tobey Maguire was attached to co-produce Afterburn, an adaptation of the comic of the same name by Scott Chitwood and Paul Ens published by Red 5 Comics, alongside Neal H. Moritz' Original Film.
 In September of that year, it was reported that Ryan Kavanaugh and Relativity Media had come aboard to produce Afterburn.

 In November 2010, it was reported that Gerard Butler had entered negotiations to star in Afterburn with Antoine Fuqua in negotiations to direct.
 In April 2012, it was announced that Tommy Wirkola would direct with Fuqua having left the project to instead direct Butler in Olympus Has Fallen.

-On February 15, 2018, it was reported that Jung Byung-gil would direct the film, from a script by Matt Johnson and Nimród Antal with revisions by William N. "Bill" Collage; In February 2024, J. J. Perry was hired as the new director, and actors Dave Bautista and Samuel L. Jackson joined the cast as the leads.
+On February 15, 2018, it was reported that Jung Byung-gil would direct the film, from a script by Matt Johnson and Nimród Antal with revisions by William N. "Bill" Collage;

-The film was originally to be produced by Original Film (Neal Moritz and Toby Jaffe), G-BASE (Alan Siegel and Gerard Butler), and Endurance Media (Steve Richards) and Lewis Taewan Kim.
-The film's executive producers were to be Steve Barnett and James Tomlinson.
-Financing was to be provided by Endurance Media.
-With the departure of Gerard Butler and entrance of Dave Bautista, G-BASE withdrew to be replaced by Dogbone Entertainment and Bautista with Original Film and Endurance Media remaining involved in the film.
+By February 2024, Byung-gil and Butler dropped out; J. J. Perry was hired as the new director while Dave Bautista and Samuel L. Jackson were set as the leads with the Antal/Johnson script retained.